juandesi/mqtt-connector/docs/operations/publish.md

 MQTT 5 ONLY
 {: .label .label-green }

-MQTT 5.0 protocol adds many properties, which can add metadata for the broker or subscriber to change behavior in certain scenarios.
+MQTT 5.0 protocol adds many properties which can add metadata for the broker or subscriber to change behavior in certain scenarios.

 For the publish operation, all the properties are bundled into a single object that must be created using DataWeave and then is decomposed by the connector while executing.
 The parameter can be configured in the `Properties` tab (see below).